 - 1 cup Heavy Cream

 - 1.5 cups Half & Half or more heavy cream

 - 1 teaspoon instant espresso powder or coffee extract

 - 4 egg yolks

-- 2 ounces coarsely chopped 85% dark chocolate
+- 2 ounces sugar free chocolate chopped, optional

-- Whisk the first 4 ingredients together in a saucepan over medium low heat until simmering, but do not boil.
+- Whisk the coffee, cream and instant coffee together in a saucepan over medium low heat until simmering, but do not boil.

-- In a bowl stir together the egg yolks, Swerve, stevia and salt.
+- In a bowl stir together the egg yolks, sweetener, stevia and salt.

 - Pour a small amount of the cream mixture into the egg mixture to temper it then gradually add the remaining egg mixture into the sauce pan on the stove.

 - Bring this to a boil, reduce to simmer, constantly stirring until mixture thickens and coats the back of the spoon, 175 degrees F.

 - Once thickened, pour into a clean bowl and allow to cool for 30 minutes.